PunyaGarg/project/README.md

 # project
-my first hands on experience making a project.
-Had an amazing learning experience.
+My first hands on experience making a project.
+Had an amazing learning time.